polla-fattah/nnott/tutorial/project-tour.md

 3. **Scale up to CNNs** in `convolutional/`.
 4. **Rely on shared utilities** in `common/` so all implementations behave the same.

-Refer back to this map whenever you encounter a concept in the tutorial—the table above tells you which file to inspect next.
+Refer back to this map whenever you encounter a concept in the tutorial; the table above tells you which file to inspect next.

 ---

 MIT License | [About](about.md) | [Code Base](https://github.com/polla-fattah/nnott/)